aiven/aiven-docs/docs/products/postgresql/howto/pg-object-size.md

 (1 row)
 ```

-## Get a size for a table and its indices
+## Get the size of a table and its indices

 To get disk space usage for a table and its indexes, you can use the
 `pg_total_relation_size` function, which computes the total disk space used by the